mwittig/pimatic-johnny-five/README.md

 The OLED and LCD display devices are incomplete and, thus, should not be used.
 They won't do anything useful anyway.

 Board-support has been mainly tested with "arduino".
 More testing for "raspi-io" will follow.
-The "etherport" support is highly experimental at the moment.
+The "etherport" and "particle-io" support is highly experimental at the moment.

 ## Getting Started